-How do I Connect my Drum Machine to My Computer
+How do I Connect my Drum Set to My Computer

 It is rather easy to connect your electronic drums to a computer.
 If you are using a drum module, you can connect the device via a USB cable.
 That is because the drum set acts as an audio interface.
 Once you put the USB into place, you can install any necessary drivers.
 After that, you will be good to go.